Augmented pseudo-marginal Metropolis-Hastings for partially observed diffusion processes: Introduction

 As a starting point for this work, we consider a CPMMH scheme.
 A well known problem with this approach is the use of resampling steps in the particle filter, which can destroy correlation between successive likelihood estimates.
 This problem can be alleviated by sorting each particle before propagation using e.g. a Hilbert sorting procedure \citep{deligiannidis2018} or simple Euclidean sorting \citep{choppala2016}.
-However, \cite{GoliBrad19} find that as the level of the noise in the observation process increases, correlation deteriorates.
+However, \cite{GoliBrad19} find that as the level of the noise in the observation process increases, correlation deteriorates. {Moreover, the empirical findings of \cite{deligiannidis2018} suggest that the number of particles should scale as $n^{d/(d+1)}$ (where $d$ is the dimension of the state space of the SDE), so that the advantage of CPMMH over PMMH degrades as the state dimension increases.} Our aim is to avoid resampling altogether.
 A joint update of the entire latent process would avoid the need for resampling (as implemented by \cite{stramer11} in the PMMH setting) but to be computationally efficient this usually requires an extremely accurate method for sampling the latent process.